nuejs/www/why/index.md

 > Nue uses **progressive enhancement, separation of concerns**, and **semantic web design** to deliver new levels of performance, better scalability, and massively improved development experience.

 Nue is open-source software released under the MIT license.
-It's an engineering attempt to bring a long-term solution to the prevailing [frontend fatigue](/backstory/).
+It's an engineering attempt to bring a long-term solution to the prevailing [frontend fatigue](/blog/backstory/).

 [.info]
+  #### Note
-  `!important` This document describes the benefits of [Nue toolset](/tools/), which is not ready yet.
-Currently only [Nue JS](/docs/nuejs) is publicly available.
+  This document describes the benefits of [Nuekit](/tools/), which is not publicly available yet.
+Currently only [Nue JS](/docs/nuejs/) is ready.

 ## Create both websites *and* webapps